SWATGenXSWATGenX

 SWATGenX was built because watershed modeling should no longer depend on outdated, fragmented, coarse-scale workflows.
 We need a centralized, inspectable pipeline that uses high-resolution national data to prepare SWAT+ models consistently across the CONUS, so a model built for one watershed shares the same modeling backbone, rules, and scale logic as a model built anywhere else.

-SWATGenX exists to move practitioners past the slowest part of modeling: assembly.
-By automating the repetitive 80% of clipping, routing, weather, soils, land cover, QA, and file preparation, it lets users spend more time on the work that actually changes decisions: calibration, analysis, TMDLs, BMP targeting, contaminant transport, and watershed management.
+SWATGenX exists to move practitioners past the slowest part of modeling: building the model.
+Clipping, routing, weather, soils, land cover, QA, file preparation, and calibration all run end to end as one automated pipeline—a model arrives built and calibrated, not as a starting point for weeks of setup.
+That leaves users their expertise for the work that actually changes decisions: analysis, TMDLs, BMP targeting, contaminant transport, and watershed management.

 National watershed modeling should not mean coarse watershed modeling.
 Local decisions require local detail—small channels, ponds, subbasins, and catchments that coarse frameworks often smooth away.
 SWATGenX uses NHDPlus HR to bring national-scale automation closer to the resolution needed for township-, neighborhood-, and BMP-scale decisions.